java-cheatsheet/codechallenge/README.md

-    I have worked for many years as a software development engineer and I believe that I have to keep myself skilled so from time to time I have to go through the basics again and after.
-Keep updated with the newer technologies is a must but not at the cost of forgetting or weakening the basics that are fundamentals of any technology.
+    I have worked for many years as a software development engineer and I believe that I have to keep myself skilled so from time to time I have to go through the datastructures again and after.
+Keep updated with the newer technologies is a must but not at the cost of forgetting or weakening the datastructures that are fundamentals of any technology.

     Hence, the objective of this repository is